Unboxed-Software/solana-course/content/anchor-frontend.md

 - `Connection` - the connection to a Solana cluster (i.e. localhost, devnet, mainnet)
 - `Wallet` -  a specified address used to pay for and sign transactions

 The `Provider` is then able to send transactions to the Solana blockchain on behalf of a `Wallet` by including the wallet’s signature to outgoing transactions.
-When using a frontend with aSolana wallet provider, all outgoing transaction must still be approved by prompting the user.
+When using a frontend with a Solana wallet provider, all outgoing transactions must still be approved by the user via their wallet browser extension.

 Setting up the `Wallet` and `Connection` would look something like this: